gatsby-tv/westegg/README.md

 West Egg is the backend for the Gatsby hub site and contains indexing data on users, channels, videos and more.

 ## Run development build
-1. Install NodeJS/NPM and Docker
+1. Install NodeJS 12 and Docker
 2. Install dependencies `npm install`
 3. Run postgres docker image locally
 ```